UBC-MDS/mathdistops/CONTRIBUTING.md

 3. Confirm that the pull request functions correctly for both Python 3.7 and 3.8.
 Verify the status of the tests for all supported Python versions by checking https://github.com/UBC-MDS/MathDistOps/issues.

+### Code of Conduct
+Please note that the MathDistOps project is released with this Contributor Code of Conduct.
+By contributing to this project, you agree to abide by its terms.